BORTECH HORIZONTAL DTH HAMMER METHOD

 "Bortech's DTH Horizontal Hammer System completed several of our water utility tunnels.
 There system was the only method that could drill through 50,000 psi volcanic basalt rock formation"

-Bortech was called upon by a NJ based general contractor that was in the process of installing 130' of 24" steel casing pipe under a New Jersey Transit NJT commuter railroad line.
+Bortech was called upon by a NY based general contractor that was in the process of installing 130' of 24" steel casing pipe under a Metro-North commuter railroad line.
 The rock formation changed from a medium strength to a very hard volcanic gneiss Basalt formation.
 The crossing was attempted using disc cutter technology.
 Where the required thrust to penetrate this hard rock is too much for the capacity of the bearings.
 The contractor spent 6-weeks in the project and could not penetrate the rock.

 Since this project Bortech has performed several bore project ranging from mixed face rock, boulders and cobbles as well as blasted rock fill zones under highways.